Systemic Constellations Compared: Methods, Differences, and Applications

 - Requires initiative or guidance

-Self-reflection, individual constellations, flexible application in the practice room, Family issues, relationship issues, systemic dynamics
+Self-reflection, individual constellations, flexible use in the practice room, Family issues, relationship questions, systemic dynamics

 - Well suited for complex cognitive topics